-Military personnel may operate in small teams and deploy to multiple locations over a short period of time making a diagnosis of infectious diseases challenging as their travel can be within the incubation periods of many travel health related diseases.
+Military personnel may operate in small teams and deploy to multiple locations over a short period of time making the diagnosis of environmentally related infectious diseases challenging.

-The potential illnesses, however, are similar to those faced by expedition team members or multi-destination travellers.
-All military personnel are briefed in advance to possible risks and are supported on return by their own general practice, occupational, environmental or public health services.
+Other potential illnesses, however, are similar to those faced by expedition team members or multi-destination travellers.
+All military personnel are briefed in advance about possible risks and are supported on return by their own general practice, occupational, environmental or public health services.

-Recent operations in Iraq, Afghanistan and Sierra Leone have exposed personnel to high-stress environments with many witnessing trauma on a regular basis.
+Recent operations in Iraq, Afghanistan and Sierra Leone have exposed personnel to high-stress environments with personnel witnessing trauma regularly.
 Military deaths in Northern Ireland were around 300 to 400 over 30 years while in Afghanistan there were more than 400 deaths in 9 years.

 Post Traumatic Stress Disorder

-(PTSD) in those returning from combat areas has increased and a significant period of time may elapse before clinical presentation and symptoms can develop or recur when personnel return to the operational environment.
+(PTSD) in those returning from combat areas has increased over recent years and a significant period may elapse before clinical presentation and symptoms develop and they may recur when personnel return to the operational environment.